Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 The data engineer can view this information in the Task Details page for each task in the pipeline.
+*The Task Details page would typically provide information about the task's execution status, duration,*

-The data engineer can use a SELECT query to directly query the cloud_details field of the event.
+**The data engineer can use a SELECT query to directly query the cloud_details field of the event.**

 The data engineer can use a utility command in Python to list information about each update made to a particular data object.
+*This doesn´t address the specific need*

 The data engineer can view the event details for the pipeline from the resultant Directed Acyclic Graph (DAG).
+*While the DAG visualizes the sequence and dependencies of tasks, it doesnt typically display detailed event information*

 The data engineer can load the contents of the event log into a view and display the view.
+*This method would be suitable if the event log already captures the required information*

 Single Choice
 22)
 A data engineer is running a Delta Live Tables (DLT) notebook.
 They notice that several commands display the following message: